RakhithJK/dotnet-vscode-csharp-wiki/Debugging-into-the-.NET-Framework-itself.md

 When you start debugging, symbols should now download from the internet, and if you stop in .NET Framework code, or click on a stack frame, the debugger should automatically download sources.

-After you have debugged and you have downloaded all the symbols you need, comment out the `"searchMicrosoftSymbolServer": true` so that the debugger doesn't always go to the internet and search for symbols for any dlls which don't have symbols on the Microsoft symbol server.
+After you have debugged and downloaded all the symbols you need, comment out the `"searchMicrosoftSymbolServer": true` so that the debugger doesn't always go to the internet and search for symbols for any dlls which don't have symbols on the Microsoft symbol server.

 ### Explanation about what the options are doing

 > `"justMyCode": false,`

 Just My Code is a feature that makes it easier to find problems in your code by ignoring code that is optimized or you don't have symbols for.
-Technically you can still debug into the .NET Framework with `justMyCode` enabled as the other options effectively tell the debugger to think of the .NET Framework as your code, but that is a confusing way to think about things, so it is better to turn the feature off.
+Technically you can still debug into the .NET Framework with `justMyCode` enabled as the other options effectively tell the debugger to think of the .NET Framework as your code, but that is a confusing way to think about things, so it is better to turn the feature off while you are debugging into the .NET Framework.

 > `"searchMicrosoftSymbolServer": true`